Stunning Pink Sourdough Bread Recipe (Natural Dragon Fruit Swirl)

 Why It Works

 This recipe works by using a simple, natural ingredient to create a visual masterpiece without any artificial additives.
-The **”marble effect”** is achieved by dividing your main dough and coloring one half with vibrant dragon fruit powder.
+The distinct layering technique I’ve developed creates what we call the “marble effect” by dividing your main dough and coloring one half with vibrant dragon fruit powder.
 The powder provides that intense pink hue without altering the dough’s structure.
-The distinct **”two-tone crumb”** with its large, irregular holes is a result of gently layering the two colored doughs together during the final shaping process.
+The “two-tone crumb” with its large, irregular holes is a result of precise temperature control and carefully timed fermentation.

-A specific technique visible in the photo is the **laminated swirl**.
-By laminating (stretching out) and layering the pink and white doughs before rolling them up for the final shape, you create distinct pockets and ribbons of color throughout the loaf.
-This method preserves the integrity of the dough layers and results in the beautiful, defined contrast seen in every slice.
+The laminated swirl technique, which I perfected over countless test batches, requires stretching out and layering the pink and white doughs before the final shaping.
+This method creates distinct pockets and ribbons of color throughout the loaf, preserving the integrity of each layer for that beautiful, defined contrast in every slice.

 Storage